blepabyte/maxray/README.md

 > the problem with doing weird metaprogramming shit is having to deal with *other people's weird metaprogramming shit*

-A tool that allows you to trace and modify the result of (almost) every single expression executed in a Python program.
+Trace and modify the result of (almost) every single expression executed in a Python program.
+WIP.

 ```python
 from maxray import transform, xray, maxray